 - Drain tube flush

-- Check for unusual sounds or performance
+- Check for unusual sounds or performance issues

 Semi-Annual (January and July):